opinti/spectral-multifidelity/README.md

 ### 3. Using the clustering functionalities to select high-fidelity data

-The `MultiFidelityModel` class also supports spectral clustering operations.
+The `MultiFidelityModel` class also perform spectral clustering.
-Here's an example of clustering using the cluster method.
+Here's an example of using the cluster method:

 ```python
 # Perform clustering on the graph to find the high-fidelity indices